-Anyone can say that they want tot wrote a book, however, you have to think about your topic.
+Anyone can say that they want to write a book, however, you have to think about your topic.
 You have to think about the message within the book.
 What will be your theme?

 For me, I knew the book would be about something I was passionate about; something I love talking about (and, that was about my daddy.
-I love talking about him but more so, I love talking about fathers and daughter and family, it puts a smile on my face.
-5 Months after my father passed away, I decided to honor him and it would be in a book form.
+I love talking about him but more so, I love talking about fathers and daughters and family, it puts a smile on my face.
+5 months after my father passed away, I decided to honor him and it would be in book form.